sjelms/bibtex-to-markdown/technical.md

   Abstract callouts are added only when an `abstract` field exists.
 - **Author files (`authors/Name.md`)** collect all citation backlinks for a given `[[Name]]`, add optional institution metadata, and embed each bibliography using `![[...]]` so changes in the source citation propagate automatically.
 - **Publisher/Journal files (`publisher/Entity.md`)** follow the same MOC pattern, grouping related citations under “Content:” with display aliases derived from the citation’s title.
+- **Type directories (`type/@entrytype.md`)** provide decade → year rollups for each BibLaTeX entry type with bullet lists sorted by primary author and rendered using the long alias.
 - Optional CLI flags (`--only-with-editors`, `--update-frontmatter-only`, `--no-author-files`) allow incremental updates without regenerating the entire knowledge graph.

 #### Citation Files: